romadox/SynthCorona/readme.md

         s    |   Speed       | Run A at Bx speed (as a ratio)   |     AsB

 <h3>Notes:</h3>

-<ul><li>Add, Subtract, Multiply, Divide, and Level all perform operations
-on two different Modules, "A" and "B".
+- Add, Subtract, Multiply, Divide, and Level all perform operations on two different Modules, "A" and "B".
 Since these can have different lengths, one Module is assigned the "lead", meaning we will stop once it is finished, and we will reset the other module if we have